Updated July 31, 2023

 Difference Between Trade Discount vs Cash Discount

-Below is the top 5 difference between Trade Discount vs Cash Discount
+Below is the top 5 difference between Trade Discount vs Cash Discount:

-Key Differences between Trade Discount vs Cash Discount
+Key Differences Between Trade Discount vs Cash Discount

-The timing of the offer
+The Timing of the Offer

-Trade discounts are adjusted with the sales prices and therefore, are not shown separately in any books of accounts of the company.
-Cash discounts, on the other hand, are made later than the time of sales done, therefore is shown as an expense in the Profit and Loss statement of the company.
+The company adjusts trade discounts with the sales prices and, as a result, does not show them separately in any books of company accounts.
+However, cash discounts, which are provided after the time of sales, are shown as an expense in the Profit and Loss statement of the company.

-Let us say, ABC purchased goods worth $1,00,000 from company X on April 1, 2013.
-X allowed a 10% trade discount to ABC since a bulk purchase is made.
-Therefore, the Sales amount is $90,000 for Company X. Further, the same $90,000 was to be paid by ABC by June 30, 2013.
+ABC purchased goods worth $1,00,000 from company X on April 1, 2013.
+X allowed ABC a 10% trade discount since a bulk purchase is made.
+Therefore, the sales amount is $90,000 for Company X. Further, the same $90,000 was to be paid by ABC by June 30, 2013.
 However, ABC paid the entire amount of $90,000 by June 2, 2013.
-Since it was early payment, company X offered a cash discount of $5000, and therefore the payment made by ABC was $85,000 only.
+Since it was an early payment, company X offered a cash discount of $5000; therefore, the payment made by ABC was $85,000 only.
 This $5,000 also becomes an expense for X. In short, a sale was made for $90,000, against which it received Cash of $85,000 and expenditures of $5,000.